Install Homebrew if necessary https://brew.sh/ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)" # Make sure Homebrew is up-to-date, install openssl and cmake brew update brew install openssl cmake

 This page will guide you through the steps needed to prepare a computer for Substrate development.
-As Substrate is built with the Rust programming language, the first thing you will need to do is prepare the development enviroment, these steps will vary based on the computer's operating system.
-You can utilize helpful utilities from the Rust toolchain to configure the Rust development environment.
+Since Substrate is built with the Rust programming language, the first thing you will need to do is prepare the computer for Rust development - these steps will vary based on the computer's operating system.
+Once Rust is configured, you will use its toolchains to interact with Rust projects; the commands for Rust's toolchains will be the same for all supported, Unix-based operating systems.

 Unix-Based Operating Systems

-Substrate development is optimized for Unix-based operating systems like macOS or Linux.
-The examples in the Substrate Tutorials and Recipes use the terminal to demonstrate how to interact with Substrate from the command line.
+Substrate development is easiest on Unix-based operating systems like macOS or Linux.
+The examples in the Substrate Tutorials and Recipes use Unix-style terminals to demonstrate how to interact with Substrate from the command line.

 Open the Terminal application and execute the following commands:

-# Install Homebrew if necessary https://brew.sh/ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)" # Make sure Homebrew is up-to-date and install some dependencies brew update brew install openssl cmake
+# Install Homebrew if necessary https://brew.sh/ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)" # Make sure Homebrew is up-to-date, install openssl and cmake brew update brew install openssl cmake

-Use your favorite terminal shell to execute the following commands:
+Use a terminal shell to execute the following commands:

 sudo apt update # May prompt for location information sudo apt install -y cmake pkg-config libssl-dev git build-essential clang libclang-dev curl